mrenrich84/CV/README.md

 My position was very responsible.
 On a project, my vessel was due to collect precedently identified unexploded ordnance (UXO) from WW2 and my job was to manage highly sensible GPS and subsea position equipment and to navigate the master.
 Others tasks I found myself charged with high responsibilities was setup, mantain and manage positioning systems for correctly approach structures such as oil rigs or coordinating divers activities.

-#### Sympathy with management humans
-Owning a restaurant for a year gave me some good insights on how difficult can managers life be.
-Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself an empathy with entrepreneurs.

 ***
 ### <a name="projects">Projects & Code</a>